Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_bucket.md

 * `versioning` - (Optional, **Deprecated**) A configuration of the [S3 bucket versioning state][s3-versioning].
 See [Versioning](#versioning) below for details.
 Terraform will only perform drift detection if a configuration value is provided.
 Use the resource [`aws_s3_bucket_versioning`](s3_bucket_versioning.md) instead.
 * `website` - (Optional, **Deprecated**) A configuration of the [S3 bucket website][hosting-website].
 See [Website](#website) below for details.
 Terraform will only perform drift detection if a configuration value is provided.
   Use the resource [`aws_s3_bucket_website_configuration`](s3_bucket_website_configuration.md) instead.
-* `tags` - (Optional) A map of tags to assign to the bucket.
-If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) Map of tags to assign to the bucket.
+If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.

 ### CORS Rule